BMP file format: Pixel format

 In order to resolve the ambiguity of which bits define which samples, the DIB headers provide certain defaults as well as specific BITFIELDS, which are bit masks that define the membership of particular group of bits in a pixel to a particular channel.
 The following diagram defines this mechanism:

 The sample fields defined by the BITFIELDS bit masks have to be contiguous and non-overlapping, but the order of the sample fields is arbitrary.
 The most ubiquitous field order is: Alpha, Blue, Green, Red (MSB to LSB).
 The red, green and blue bit masks are valid only when the Compression member of the DIB header is set to BI_BITFIELDS.
 The alpha bit mask is valid whenever it is present in the DIB header or when the Compression member of the DIB header is set to BI_ALPHABITFIELDS (Windows CE only).

 RGB video subtypes

-The BITFIELD mechanism described above allows for the definition of tens of thousands different pixel formats, however only several of them are used in practice, all palettized formats RGB8, RGB4, and RGB1 (marked in yellow in the table above, defined in dshow.h.MEDIASUBTYPE names):
+The BITFIELD mechanism described above allows for the definition of tens of thousands of different pixel formats, however only several of them are used in practice, all palettized formats RGB8, RGB4, and RGB1 (marked in yellow in the table above, defined in dshow.h.MEDIASUBTYPE names):

 In version 2.1.4 FFmpeg supported (in its own terminology) the BMP pixel formats bgra, bgr24, rgb565le, rgb555le, rgb444le, rgb8, bgr8, rgb4_byte, bgr4_byte, gray, pal8, and monob; i.e., bgra was the only supported pixel format with transparency.